Starting Out 1949 to 1959

 On 26 August the Group achieved its 60th anniversary.

-2010 was an exciting time for the Group, geographic expansion saw new sites commissioned in Egypt, Croatia and Bulgaria.
+2010 was an exciting time for the Group, geographic expansion saw new sites commissioned in Croatia and Bulgaria.
 Despite tough trading conditions Vita continued to flourish with further investment in key plant and equipment.

 Our flooring business, Ball & Young, strengthened its position and competitiveness as market leader in the UK following the commissioning of a state of the art block production facility at its plant in Corby.
 New lean management programmes, waste reduction efforts and improved supply chain efficiency initiatives were made throughout the Group.